MCOM 407 Multimedia Reporting Capstone, Fall 2017

 - Read: Read good journalism that inspires you to be a better reporter.
-I recommend digital subscriptions to the online versions of the New York Times, USA Today, and the Baltimore Sun.
+As a student, you have free online access to the New York Times, USA Today, and the Baltimore Sun.
 You can also use your .edu address to read the Washington Post for free.
 Other free reads you should be following include the City Paper and the Baltimore Brew.
 Read any and all material you can find on your topic so you can approach your sources with confidence.

 - Be honest, supportive and kind to your classmates: You’ll be depending on each other for feedback.
 Practice giving them the support and detailed feedback you’d like to receive.

 - Act professionally: Meet deadlines, attend and actively participate in classroom meetings, allocate an appropriate amount of time outside of class for assignments and consultations with the professor, refrain from texting and social media during class, and refrain from interrupting class by leaving for frequent water or bathroom breaks.

 - Be sure you have the experience needed for this class: You should already have studied the best practices for writing news and features and producing digital media.
 I will not be focusing on equipment or software basics in class.
 The prerequisites for this course are MCOM 356 and MCOM 341, and the prerequisites for those courses are MCOM 257 and MCOM 258.